MicrosoftDocs/kaizala-docs/Articles/Solutions/Display RSS Feeds in Kaizala groups.md

 7. Save the Flow

-RSS Feeds will be sent to the selected Kaizala group, each time flow is triggered by RSS Updates.
+RSS feeds will be sent to the selected Kaizala group, each time flow is triggered by RSS Updates.

 Only the URL's whitelisted will be accessible within Kaizala, if not, the content would be directed to a browser.